tldr-pages/tldr/pages/common/deb-get.md

 > Works with Linux distributions which use apt-get.
 > More information: <https://github.com/wimpysworld/deb-get>.

-- Update the list of available packages and versions (it's recommended to run this before other commands):
+- Update the list of available packages and versions:

 `sudo deb-get update`